-Consumers may not be aware of KFDs until late in the journey when they are making their application.
-This points to the need for a rethink about the purpose of disclosure and whether it is meeting consumers' needs.
+KFDs typically arrive late in the journey when someone it likely to have shopped around and is making their application.
+This points to the need for a rethink about the purpose of disclosure and whether it is meeting consumer's needs.